Category: Knowledge Base Software

 Customers want their problems solved quickly, and what better way than to solve it themselves immediately when they encounter the problem, rather than waiting for customer service?
 39% of respondents preferred self-service options than other customer service channels. (people just like doing things themselves).

-A well-crafted troubleshooting guide – a set of guidelines that lists common problems and offers problem-solving to the problems – can provide a competitive edge for your business by reducing the time and resources required to resolve issues (because your customers get to solve their problems themselves) and enhance customer satisfaction.
+A troubleshooting guide is a set of guidelines that lists common problems and offers problem-solving to the problems – can provide a competitive edge for your business by reducing the time and resources required to resolve issues (because your customers get to solve their problems themselves) and enhance customer satisfaction.

 Let’s take a look at some common approaches to troubleshooting problems.